thoughtbot/ruby-science/release/ruby-science.md

 Many [Law of Demeter](#law-of-demeter) violations point towards violations of Tell, Don't Ask.
-Following Tell, Don't Ask may lead to violations of the [Single Responsibility Principle](#single-responsibility-principle) and the [Open/Closed Principle](#open-closed-principle), as moving operations onto the best class may require modifying an existing class and adding a new responsibility.
+Following Tell, Don't Ask may lead to violations of the [Single Responsibility Principle](#single-responsibility-principle) and the [Open/Closed Principle](#openclosed-principle), as moving operations onto the best class may require modifying an existing class and adding a new responsibility.

 # Law of Demeter